The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Conclusions

 Critical future directions include incorporating feedback and optimizing the number of retransmissions $T$ and the number of frequency bins $B$.
 From a resource-allocation perspective, handling the issues of identification of user IDs, asynchrony, and traffic burstiness are of critical importance and left as future work.
 Another direction is the joint design of the physical and network layer aspects.
 It is crucial to support heterogeneous traffic type requirements on one platform where distinct classes of users are under different SINR requirements.
 Power allocation for the cell edge versus cell center users could be different to mitigate the interference, and capacity model could be revisited under general power control mechanisms.
 Furthermore, the MMSE receiver is superior than the conventional MFR over a wide range of SIRs \cite{tse1999linear}, which makes it more suitable under multiple traffic types.

-The generalization of the classical capacity models to the FBL regime is of primary interest through incorporating channel gain, fading, or path loss, and outage capacity for IBL and FBL models, as well as techniques to achieve optimal performance for the SU and the MU settings.
-This will pave the way for understanding the 3-way tradeoff between $SE$, $E_b/N_0$, and the payload $L$.
+The generalization of the classical capacity models is of primary interest through incorporating path loss, and SINR distribution, and investigating the outage capacity exploiting the fading distribution for the asymptotic (IBL) and FBL models, as well as techniques to achieve optimal performance for the SU and the MU settings, and for joint decoding of users.
+This will pave the way for understanding the 3-way tradeoff between SE, $E_b/N_0$, and $L$.
 In addition, the BER performance for the MU NOMA model depends on the modulation and coding scheme.
-The study of the asymptotic (IBL) or FBL probability of error (per user or for all users) achieved for a given user density, user payload, and user energy, is left as future work.
+The study of the probability of error (per-user or for all users) achieved for a given user density, payload, and energy, is left as future work.